publiccodeyml/publiccode.yml/README.md

     <br>
     <br>
-    📣 publiccode.yml is one of the 6 candidates for the OSOR Achievement Award 2023 👉 <a href="https://joinup.ec.europa.eu/collection/open-source-observatory-osor/osor-awards-2023">Cast your vote</a> 👈
+    📣 publiccode.yml is one of the 6 candidates for the OSOR Achievement Award 2023 👉 <a href="https://joinup.ec.europa.eu/collection/open-source-observatory-osor/osor-awards-2023">Read more</a> 👈
   </h3>
 </div>